clarus/redux-ship/docs/tutorial/http-request.md

 The function `Effect.httpRequest` is user-defined, and we now see how to define it.

 ## Effect
 One of the aims of Redux Ship is to serialize all the side effects to get better programming tools.
-In particular, we serialize the primitives effects of our application in a file `effect.js`:
+In particular, we define the serialization of the primitives effects of our application in a file `effect.js`.
+The type `Effect` is the type of the serialized effects:
 ```js
 export type Effect = {
   type: 'HttpRequest',